Lithium-ion (LiFePo) Batteries for Truck Campers

 DISCHARGE

-The discharge curve of LiFePO batteries is essentially flat, meaning that a LiFePO battery at 20% capacity will be providing nearly the same output voltage as it would at 80% with no reduction in lifespan or capacity.
+The discharge curve of LiFePO batteries is essentially flat, meaning that a LiFePO battery at 20% capacity will provide nearly the same output voltage as it would at 80%, with no reduction in lifespan or capacity.

-Recharging a LiFePO from fully discharged to fill recharge can be reached in typically only a few hours.
+Recharging a LiFePO from fully discharged to full recharge can typically be reached in only a few hours.

-While the deep cycle lead-acid batteries have a constantly sloping voltage discharge and will take at least a 50% loss in capacity and life expectancy when routinely discharged at more than 10% of capacity.
+Deep-cycle lead-acid batteries have a continuously sloping voltage curve and will experience at least a 50% loss in capacity and life expectancy when routinely discharged at more than 10% of capacity.

-A lead-acid battery can take a full day or more to be fully recharged and lose 50% of life expectancy if kept at partial charge states.
+A lead-acid battery can take a full day or more to fully recharge and lose 50% of its life expectancy if kept at a partial charge.

 Cost